Can I use my 401k to buy a business, franchise, house, investment property, etc.?

 One common technique, like property investing, is to roll your money into an IRA, form the corporation and then buy the shares of your corporation with your IRA funds.
 This can create a tricky tax situation and if you go this route, you should seriously consider hiring a qualified accountant to help you navigate the taxes.
 Like property investing, you can create serious tax problems when you mix taxable and tax-deferred funding in a business.
 Employment lawyers or other legal professionals may be helpful to consult before making a decision.

-Differences between 401k and IRA options in Bedford, Tarrant County and Dallas County
+Differences between 401k and IRA options

 A bizarre and generally dangerous idea is the rollover as business start up (ROBS) technique.
 In this scheme, you use your business’s 401k plan to finance the company.
 This is slightly different than funding through an IRA.
 In a ROBS you form your corporation and then the business creates a 401k plan.
 You then roll your retirement funds into the 401k plan and make the investment available shares of the corporation.
 You then “buy” the shares and transfer your retirement money to corporate assets while the shares remain in the plan.

 The benefit is you avoid the tax pitfalls of investing in the IRA.
 Plus, your 401k assets are inaccessible by creditors in bankruptcy.
 However appealing it may sound, it has serious problems.
 In addition to the business risk, you have to deal with running a 401k plan.
 To invest in the 401k without executing prohibited transactions you have to very carefully execute several steps.
 Then you have to complete various tax forms, disclosures, etc. to keep the plan running viably.